False Memory OCD and Real Event OCD

 Therapy route for OCD-related doubt

-If memory checking, confession urges, guilt, or reassurance loops are part of a wider OCD pattern, this service route explains how therapy may approach OCD without trying to prove certainty.
+If memory checking, confession urges, guilt, or reassurance loops are part of a wider OCD pattern, this service route explains how therapy may approach OCD without turning the work into another attempt to prove certainty.

 Share